omarbasha19/Football-Player-Database-System/README.md

 - **C Programming Language**: Core implementation of the database system and player management functionalities.

-## Future Enhancements 🚧

-- **Advanced Search Options**: Add more search filters, such as nationality, age, and club.
-- **Data Persistence**: Save player data to a file and load it upon program startup.
-- **Graphical User Interface (GUI)**: Develop a GUI version for easier interaction and better user experience.

 ## Conclusion 📝

 The **Football Player Database System** provides a simple yet effective way to manage a list of football players and their statistics.
 It serves as an excellent project for learning basic data management and file handling in C.